vijayabhaskar78/pr-reviewer/README.md

 ```

-The action will post the Groq review as a comment on the pull request.
+The action will post inline review comments directly on the changed lines in your pull request.

 ### Requierements